liz3/dv/README.md

 # dv
-Visualisation tool for Binary file
+Visualisation tool for Binary files

 This is wip!